dotnet/docs-maui/docs/deployment/hot-restart.md

 # Deploy an iOS app using hot restart

 Typically when building an app, your code is compiled and combined with other project resources to build an app bundle that's deployed to your simulator or device.
-With this model, when you make a change to your app, a new app package has to be built and deployed.
-While incremental builds can help reduce compilation time, deployments usually take the same amount of time regardless of the size of the change.
+With this model, when you make a change to your app, a new app bundle has to be built and deployed.
+While incremental builds can help to reduce compilation time, deployments usually take the same amount of time regardless of the size of the change.

-Hot restart enables you to quickly deploy an iOS app to a 64-bit local device, from Visual Studio 2022, without requiring a Mac build host.
-It removes the need for a full package rebuild by pushing new changes to the existing app bundle that's already present on your locally connected iOS device.
+.NET Multi-platform App UI (.NET MAUI) hot restart enables you to quickly deploy a .NET MAUI app to a 64-bit local iOS device, from Visual Studio 2022, without requiring a Mac build host.
+It removes the need for a full app bundle rebuild by pushing changes to the existing app bundle that's already present on your locally connected iOS device.
 It supports changes to code files, resources, and project references, enabling you to quickly test changes to your app during its development.

 > [!IMPORTANT]
-> Hot restart can only be used to deploy app's that use the debug build configuration.
-You'll still need a Mac build host build, sign, and deploy your app for production purposes.
+> Hot restart can only be used to deploy apps that use the debug build configuration.
+You'll still need a Mac build host to build, sign, and deploy your app for production purposes.

 There are a number of requirements that must be met to use hot restart to deploy a .NET MAUI app to a locally connected iOS device:

 - You must be using Visual Studio 2022 version 17.3 or greater.
-- You must have iTunes (Microsoft Store or 64-bit versions) installed on your development machine.
+- You must have iTunes (Microsoft Store or 64-bit version) installed on your development machine.
 - You must have an [Apple Developer account](https://appleid.apple.com/account) and paid [Apple Developer Program](https://developer.apple.com/programs) enrolment.
 - You must have an [App Store Connect API key](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).

-## Initial setup
+## Setup

-Perform the following steps to configure hot restart:
+Perform the following steps to setup hot restart:

 1. In the Visual Studio toolbar, use the **Debug Target** drop down to select **iOS Local Devices** and then the **Local Device** entry: